The Secret to Writing Effective Inbound Blog Content

 Helpful articles that solve your customer’s problems build brand trust and relationships.
 Plain and simple.

-Wouldn’t you choose a business that was offering up its knowledge to you with a spirit of service?
+Wouldn’t you choose a business offering up its knowledge to you with a spirit of service?
 Absolutely.

 So, first, begin with service as your purpose for writing, then follow these few good rules to ensure that your blog is truly helpful and can be found easily by the Google gods, too.